Current Affairs-Topics

 The EES registration process is mandatory for all non-EU travellers:

-1. First Entry: Travellers must scan their passport, register fingerprints, and provide a facial scan.
+1. First Entry: Travellers must scan their passports, register fingerprints, and provide a facial scan.
 Children under 12 only need to provide a photograph.

-2. Departure Check: Upon leaving the Schengen Area, the system confirms compliance with the rule allowing a 90-day stay within any 180-day period, a key aspect of Schengen visa stays.
+2. Departure Check: Upon leaving the Schengen Area, the system confirms compliance with the rule allowing a 90-day stay within any 180 days, a key aspect of Schengen visa stays.

 3. Subsequent Entries: Only facial biometric verification is required for verification.

-There is no fee for using the EU Entry Exit System, making it easier for travellers to comply with EU travel regulations 2025.
+There is no fee for using the EU Entry/Exit System, making it easier for travelers to comply with the 2025 EU travel regulations.

 Locations of EU Entry/Exit System Checks